eToro is one of the largest stock trading platforms in the world.

 What about people from Australia?

-A CFD is essentially a tracker that follows the price of that cryptocurrency or asset.
+Prior to this, Australians could only invest in cryptocurrency CFDs, which essentially is a tracker that follows the price of that cryptocurrency or asset.

 If you buy a Bitcoin CFD at eToro and the price of Bitcoin goes up, so too does that CFD.